wangyouyue/SDM_product-230225_Yin-SD_tracking/scale-rm/test/case/shallowcloud/GMD2026/SQUID_TESTING.md

 ```

 This group runs SDNC = 10, 20, 40, and 80 for NT/FW005/BW005, all as 30 min cold-start performance cases without Eulerian history output.
-The submission order is the shell-sorted case list, followed by `postprocess/serial_postprocess.sh`.
+The submission order is the shell-sorted case list.
+Generate tables and figures through `analysis/04_sdnc_scaling/` after the model jobs finish.
 Within each SDNC value, the NT case provides the shared init for FW/BW.
 NT uses `tracking_selection_mode = "none"` and writes no SD output; it is a compute baseline, not an I/O-equivalent output baseline.

 Output-interval I/O scaling: